Skip to main content

 prompt_cache_key is only supported for OpenAI and Azure OpenAI.

-These providers handle caching automatically on their end.
-No cache_control markup is needed — the gateway strips it before forwarding.Cached token counts are still reported in the response usage when the provider returns them.
+These providers are provider-managed — they handle caching on their own end.
+No cache_control markup is needed, and the gateway strips it before forwarding.Cached token counts are still reported in the response usage when the provider returns them.

 Cache Usage in Responses